naaman10/gatsby-starter-netlify-cms/src/pages/dental-students/index.md

     - heading: Our Mixed Dentition Course
       link: mixed-dentition-course
       description: >-
-        Charting mixed dentition can be a daunting task for dental students - and even some qualified dentists!
+        Charting mixed dentition can be a daunting task for dental and oral health science students - and even some qualified dentists!
 The variability in mixed dentition can make the task of charting, in a limited amount of time, confusing.
 We would like to improve the confidence of dental students so that they feel comfortable treating paediatric patients.

         ![](/img/panoramic-radiograph-showing-patients-dentition-in-the-mixed-dentition-phase-with.png)